 - The chair of the nominee's dissertation committee must submit a one MS-Word document or PDF containing the following:

 b.
-Upload a nomination letter in which extraordinary features of the dissertation are described.
+A nomination letter in which extraordinary features of the dissertation are described.

 c.
-Upload a coversheet that includes: (1) full dissertation title; (2) nominee’s full name; and (3) the institution which the dissertation was earned.
+A coversheet that includes: (1) full dissertation title; (2) nominee’s full name; and (3) the institution which the dissertation was earned.

 d.
-Upload a BLINDED, 15 double-spaced page abstract of the dissertation, inclusive of necessary tables and/or figures.
-No identifying information on the abstract is required and must be submitted here.
+A BLINDED, 15 double-spaced page abstract of the dissertation, inclusive of necessary tables and/or figures.
+No identifying information on the abstract is required.

 - The abstract should include the: (1) full dissertation title [please do not include any identifiers]; (2) statement of the study’s purpose; (3) research questions, if applicable; (4) significance of the study; (5) theoretical or conceptual underpinnings, if applicable; (6) methods – research design/approach, sampling, data collection procedures or data sources used, and data analysis; (7) summary of key findings; and (8) implications for practice, policy, and/or future research.
 Additionally, up to three single-spaced pages of references in APA format can accompany the abstract and will not be included in the 15-page limit.

 - No single dissertation committee chair may nominate more than two candidates.

-- The recipient of the Bobby Wright Dissertation of the Year Award must attend the ASHE Annual Meeting in Denver, CO November 5-7, 2015.
+- The recipient of the Bobby Wright Dissertation of the Year Award must attend the ASHE Annual Meeting in Columbus, OH November 10-12, 2016.